-Numerous nationalities make up the city’s cosmopolitan atmosphere, but English is spoken almost everywhere, making communication a lot easier.
-There is plenty of entertainment in Amsterdam for single expats as well as those who move with their families.
+Numerous nationalities make up the city's cosmopolitan atmosphere, but most people speak English, making communication much easier.
+Amsterdam offers plenty of entertainment for single expats and those with families.

-Active expats and sports fans won't have trouble finding the right gym or perfect area for jogging.
-Sport and fitness is a big part of Amsterdam's lifestyle, and expats will find everything from dance lessons, yoga and Pilates centres to team sports such as football, volleyball and rowing.
+Active expats and sports fans won't have trouble finding the right gym or perfect area for jogging, as sports and fitness are a big part of Amsterdam's lifestyle.

 Shopping in Amsterdam